Aqueuse/PoseidonMajordome/readme.md

 Objectif
 ========

+* create a swing project interface
+* create a servlet (if you want)
 * easily connect with any API (with or without authentication)
-* easily retrieve the data and save it to mongoDB
-* easily analyze data with R scripts and access the result
+* easily analyze the data with R scripts and access the result
+* save to mongoDB (if you want)
+* or export it to HTML/JSON/CSV/IMG/PDF

 * Do all of this in prebuild Servlets
 * ...
 Or do all of this in a desktop application